0livare/find-env/README.md

 # Load Dot ENV

-Find the closest `.env` file in any parent directory.
+Automatically load the closest `.env` file in any parent directory.

 ## Install